rcarrascosps/javawindowscertificate/README.md

 Content-Type: text/html; charset="utf-8"
 ```

-It will print all the alias that it the keystore includes, and then the response code from making a GET to https://www.google.com
+It will print all the alias that the keystore includes, and then the response code from making a GET to https://www.google.com